abelcallejo/wordpress-environment/README.md

 Installing the W18T library can be done in 3 different ways.
 Simply choose the one that fits best to your needs.

-### Composer
+### Method A

-The current recommended way of installing libraries in PHP is by using Composer.
+**Composer**.
+The current recommended way of installing libraries in PHP is by using a package manager.
 This simplifies the package management for PHP projects.
 For this method, installation is done by command-line.

 1. Make sure you have installed Composer - [Installation procedure](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
 2. Go to your working directory